Operation Requests: Supplier Steps and Actions

 • A button to view and respond to the request

-2. Reviewing the Landing Page
+2. Opening the Request Landing Page

 Screenshot 2025-04-15 at 17.15.11

-3. Reviewing Operation Request Details
+3. Reviewing and Responding to the Request

-The next page displays:
+The next screen displays:

 • Product details